 Emily Haney-Caron is a fifth-year JD/PhD candidate in the Law-Psychology program with Drexel University's School of Law.
-Emily's research focuses on juvenile forensic psychology.
-Her particular interests are in criminal justice issues unique to juveniles, including comprehension of Miranda rights, juvenile false confession, zero tolerance policies, and the role of developmental immaturity among justice-involved youth.
+Emily's research focuses on juvenile forensic psychology, forensic assessment, and public policy.
+Her interests are in criminal justice issues unique to juveniles, including juvenile false confession, zero tolerance policies, and the role of developmental immaturity among justice-involved youth.
 Additionally, Emily is interested in the relationship among empirical research, forensic practice, and policy.
 Emily earned a B.A. in Psychology from Columbia University and a B.A. in Modern Jewish Studies from the Jewish Theological Seminary in 2009 and an M.S. from Drexel University in Psychology in 2014.

 Suraji Wagage is a fourth-year student in the Law-Psychology program with Drexel University's School of Law.
-Her clinical and research interests are in forensic psychology, particularly intervention programs for youth in the juvenile justice system.
+Her clinical and research interests in forensic psychology include juvenile justice practices and policy and examining how mental health, trauma, race, and gender impact interactions with the justice system and outcomes.
+She is also interested in assessing ways in which policy change can ameliorate racial and gender disparities within the justice system and society at large.
 She graduated from Brown University with a B.S. in Cognitive Neuroscience and B.A. in Literary Arts in 2009.